regiscord/biblicalinstitute.info/InTheBeginning/0100 What happened to us because Adam sinned.md

 ##### Genesis 2:15-17
 >2:15 Then the LORD God took the man and put him into the garden of Eden to cultivate it and keep it.
-16 The LORD God commanded the man, saying, “From any tree of the garden you may eat freely; 17 <span color="orange">but from the tree of the knowledge of good and evil you shall not eat</span>, for <span color="orange">in the day</span> that you eat from it <span color="orange">you will surely die</span>.”
+16 The LORD God commanded the man, saying, “From any tree of the garden you may eat freely; 17 <span style='color:orange'>but from the tree of the knowledge of good and evil you shall not eat</span>, for <span style='color:orange'>in the day</span> that you eat from it <span style='color:orange'>you will surely die</span>.”
 ##### Genesis 3:4-5
->3:4 <span color="orange">The serpent said to the woman, “You surely will not die!</span> 5 For God knows that in the day you eat from it your eyes will be opened, <span color="orange">and you will be like God, knowing good and evil</span>.”
+>3:4 <span style='color:orange'>The serpent said to the woman, “You surely will not die!</span> 5 For God knows that in the day you eat from it your eyes will be opened, <span style='color:orange'>and you will be like God, knowing good and evil</span>.”

 *Who did they believe?<br />
 Who do we believe?<br />